nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 lose connection and have to re-discover and re-connect to the access point?
 If an access point scans channels for to long, the client might end up thinking that the connection is lost and try to go through a scan of its own to reconnect to the network.
-This can increse used airtime on the channel with unnececary management packets, and lead to lower bandwidth for all clients.
+This can increase used airtime on the channel with unnececary management packets, and lead to lower bandwidth for all clients.
 Which again might also affect the results of the scans that we are trying to do in the first place.